rfshelley/Documentation/ref-docs/event-ref.rst

     ================ ===========
     Source           Description
     ================ ===========
-    `"APP"`          Event originated by an app touch event in the mobile application.
+    `"APP"`          Event originated by an app touch Event in the mobile application.
     `"APP_COMMAND"`  Event originated by using the mobile application (for example, using the mobile application to turn a light off)
     `"COMMAND"`      Event originated by a SmartApp or Device Handler calling a command on a device.
     `"DEVICE`"       Event originated by the physical actuation of a device.
-    `"HUB"`          Event originated on the hub.
+    `"HUB"`          Event originated on the Hub.
     `"LOCATION"`     Event originated by a Location state change (for example, sunrise and sunset events) `"USER"`
     ================ ===========